Harvard Crimson baseball: EIBL

-Loyal Park was hired as head coach prior to the start of the 1969 season.
+Loyal K. Park was hired as head coach prior to the start of the 1969 season.
 After finishing tied for 5th and tied for 2nd in the EIBL in his first two seasons, the program had its most successful four-year stretch from 1971 to 1974.
 Harvard won four consecutive EIBL titles and played in three College World Series.
 In 1971, Harvard won the EIBL outright and swept Massachusetts in a best-of-three District 1 Regional.
 In the College World Series, Harvard defeated BYU, 4–1, in its opening game, but was eliminated by consecutive one-run losses to Tulsa and Texas–Pan American.
 In 1972, Harvard tied Cornell for the EIBL title, but won a playoff to advance to that year's NCAA tournament.
 There, it advanced to the District 1 Regional finals, but lost to Connecticut, 11–2.
 In 1973, the program won the EIBL outright and went undefeated in the District 1 Regional to advance to the College World Series.
 There, it lost consecutive games to Southern California and Georgia Southern.
 In 1974, Harvard defeated Princeton in an EIBL tiebreaker playoff and won the District 1 Regional, but lost consecutive games to Miami and Northern Colorado at the 1974 College World Series.
 Park coached through the end of the 1978 season, in which Harvard won the EIBL and played in the NCAA tournament.

 Alex Nahigian replaced Park and was the program's head coach from 1979 to 1990.
 Nahigian had been the head coach at Providence from 1960 to 1978.
 Under Nahigian, Harvard appeared in three NCAA tournaments (1980, 1983, 1984).
 In both 1980 and 1983, it advanced to the Northeast Regional final, but lost there to St. John's in 1980 and Maine in 1983.
 During Nahigian's 12-year tenure, Harvard's overall record was 249–152–3.

 During the successful years under Shepard, Park, and Nahigian, many Crimson players distinguished themselves individually.
-The era from 1955–1990 saw 17 First-Team All-America selections and 31 Major League Baseball Draft selections.
+The era from 1955–1990 saw 17 First-Team All-America selections and 31 Major League Baseball draft selections.
 Paul del Rossi, a pitcher under Shepard from 1962 to 1964, set the EIBL/Ivy career record for wins, with 30.
 Future Major Leaguer Mike Stenhouse, who played for Park and Nahigian from 1977 to 1979, set single-season and career EIBL/Ivy batting average records, was twice named a First-Team All-American, and was a first-round draft pick of the Oakland Athletics in 1979.
 Another future Major Leaguer, Jeff Musselman, was the 1985 EIBL Pitcher of the Year.